garrandall/popular-music-data/tracks/forever-my-lady-jodeci.md

 You're keeping me warm
 If this is ecstacy
 Forever my lady
-I say just what i mean
+I say just what I mean
 Forever and ever
-I pray is what i see
+I pray is what I see

 Lady, you and i
 Will never fall apart,no no
 You and i
 I say we made it
-And i say we made it from the start
+And I say we made it from the start
 The day
 We fell so far in love
 Now our baby is born